ragog/vercel-example-password/README.md

 ## Content

-The `main.tf` Terraform file defines our Checkly Browser check, as well as a snippet which handles the password protection.
+* The `main.tf` Terraform file defines our Checkly Browser check, as well as a snippet which handles the password protection.
+* The `scripts` and `snippet` folders contain the source code of both scripts and snippets referenced in the `main.tf` file.

 ## Usage